 Myanmar's coup opponents welcome new British, Canadian sanctions

-Opponents of Myanmar's military coup welcomed new sanctions from Britain and Canada on Friday (Feb 19) as protesters prepared to take to the streets for what will mark two weeks of daily demonstrations in the Southeast Asian country.
+Opponents of Myanmar's coup welcomed new sanctions from Britain and Canada as protesters took to the streets on Friday (Feb 19), marking two weeks of daily demonstrations against the Southeast Asian country's military for seizing power.

 Adding to the diplomatic pressure, Japan said it agreed with Australia, India and the US on the need for democracy to be restored quickly after the Feb 1 army takeover in which elected leader Aung San Suu Kyi was detained.